Adchang91/dsc-dealing-missing-data-quiz/README.md

 ( ) `some_dataframe.is_na().sum()`
 ( ) `some_dataframe.value_counts.is_na()`

-?:  Select all the correct code snippets that returns the unique values for a given column.
+?:  Select all the correct code snippets that return the unique values for a given column.

 [ ] `some_dataframe.get_unique_values()`
 [ ] `some_dataframe.unique()`